JAnicaTZ/TreeOfKnowledge/MISLI-SVATKO-DA-JE-MENI-LAKO.md

 My responsibility is to find suitable people, establish clear boundaries, connect complementary capabilities and protect TREE’s long-term continuity.

-In slightly less formal MacroHARD™ terminology, my principal duties are:
+In slightly less formal MacroHARD™ terminology, my seven principal duties are:

 ---

-1. Testing Human Compatibility
+1. Find as Many Suitable Collaborators and Interested Parties as Possible

+My first responsibility is to find developers, researchers, mathematical logicians, legal experts, business partners, sponsors and other people who may recognize genuine value in TREE.

+The objective is not to collect impressive titles or fill a discussion group with passive observers.

+The objective is to find people with sufficient:

+- intellectual curiosity;
+- integrity;
+- patience;
+- independent judgment;
+- sense of responsibility;
+- sense of humor; and
+- willingness to investigate what genuinely exists before announcing what they believe it should become.

+Finding people necessarily includes testing human compatibility.

-I reserve the right to test the patience, clarity, integrity, intelligence and sense of humor of potential collaborators—preferably without causing permanent psychological damage. 😅
+I therefore reserve the right to test the patience, clarity, integrity, intelligence and sense of humor of potential collaborators—preferably without causing permanent psychological damage. 😅

 The purpose is to identify people who can: